 St. Mary’s Academy provides a scholarly learning environment for an educational experience that prepares students to participate in an increasing complex global society.

-We believe that in a multicultural society, developing competency, the will and ability to create an authentic and effective relationships across differences, is crucial to being a responsible and compassionate world citizen.
+We believe that in a multicultural society, developing competency--the will and ability to create authentic and effective relationships across differences--is crucial to being a responsible and compassionate world citizen.

-St. Mary's Academy admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-We do not discriminate on the basis of race, color, national and ethnic origin in administration of our educational policies, admissions policies, scholarship and loan programs, athletic and other school-administered programs.
+St. Mary's Academy is a Catholic independent school, co-ed through grade eight and an all-girls high school.
+St. Mary's Academy admits students of any race, creed, color, sex, national and ethnic origin, citizenship, religion, sexual orientation, to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+We do not discriminate on the basis of race, creed, color, disability, national and ethnic origin, citizenship, religion, or sexual orientation in administration of our educational policies, admissions policies, scholarship and loan programs, athletic and other school-administered programs.